UC Berkeley School of Law: Admissions and costs

 The J.D. program's admissions process is highly selective, with Berkeley Law admitting 22% of all applicants who applied in 2020.
-Berkeley Law is known to value high undergraduate GPAs.
-The 25th and 75th Law School Admission Test (LSAT) percentiles for the Class of 2023 were 163 and 170, respectively, with a median of 168.
-The 25th and 75th undergraduate GPA percentiles were 3.65 and 3.92, respectively, with a median of 3.81.

 For a typical class in the J.D. program, the average age of admitted students is 25 years old, with ages ranging from 21 to 46 years old.
 The student-faculty ratio is nearly 6:1.
 Berkeley Law is unique among most law schools for having a class usually composed of 60% women and 40% men.

 Berkeley Law's tuition has increased in recent years.
-Currently, tuition and fees are $49,364 per year (in-state) and $53,315 per year (out-of-state).
-Most out-of-state students may claim in-state status in their second year of study.

 The total cost of attendance (adding estimated living expenses to the aforementioned tuition and fees) at Berkeley Law for the 2018–2019 academic year is $85,315 for California residents and $89,266 for non-residents.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $282,442 for residents and $296,694 for non-residents.

 For students working in public interest law who will earn less than $70,000 annually, Berkeley Law offers a ten-year loan repayment assistance program (LRAP).

 Scholarships are offered on the basis of both merit and need.
 Named prizes include the Berkeley Law Opportunity Scholarship, which provides full tuition to first-generation college students, and the Hyundai-Kia Scholarships, which are given to students who demonstrate sustained and unique interest in law and technology.
 Stipends are also awarded for summer public service internships.